Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 AS 1428.1:2021 requirements:

-- Opening force must not exceed 20 N
+• Opening force not to exceed 20 N

 Why cam action closers are preferred

-Fire and smoke doors are exempt from the 20 N opening-force limit.
+Fire and smoke doors are not subject to the 20 N opening-force limit under AS 1428.1.

 Accessible circulation should be provided via non-fire-rated alternative doors where required.